restful-open-annotation/spec/context.md

 ## Introduction

 JSON documents use names such as `parent`, which are short but
-ambiguous: for example, *parent* can refer to the mother or father of a person, or the containing data item in a hierarchical model.
+ambiguous: for example, "parent" can refer to the mother or father of a person, or the containing data item in a hierarchical model.

 By contrast, Linked Data uses URIs such as